 - Undertake interpersonal communication skills training

-This list is by no means exhaustive but gives you a place to start and consider.
+This list is by no means exhaustive, but it gives you a place to start and consider.

 What would you do first?